How To Name Anything

 ▫️Help you stand out

-▫️Drive more sales and revenue
+▫️Drive more sales

 A shitty name might: